Tarif24/Mini_Projects_Website_React/README.md

 [![Product Name Screen Shot][product-screenshot]][Live-Demo]

 This project is just an combination of many small projects.
-Any time I had an idea that could make a cool project but it dident have enough content to be its own full fledged site, I would put it in this site and this site was my first entry point to solo web dev without tutorial hell.
+Any time I had an idea that could make a cool project but it dident have enough content to be its own full fledged site, I would put it in this site and this was my way out of tutorial hell.
 This site is more of like a playground for me to test out diffrent ideas that can be features of other sites or just a place to test out cool new things I learned.
-Its filled with all of the basics and more compund calculator, to-do list, weather and a moving button.
-Each and everyone of this projects taught me alot about web dev.
+Each and everyone of these projects taught me alot about web dev.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>